maxistar/dropstation/README.md

 ### Database access

-- there is phpmyadmin running on port 8080
+- there is phpMyAdmin running on port 8080

 ## Creating user in MySQL Database